 GradesK to 5

 In the ClassroomEnroll your class in Skoolbo then create a link to the site on classroom computers.
 Monitor students' progress and provide parents with up to date information.
 Share this site with parents through your classroom website or newsletter as a resource for practicing math and literacy skills at home.
 Assign practice on the site for weekly homework.
-One great benefit of the site is the report containing suggested activities for student improvement, share this information with parents as an aid to improving student performance.
+One great benefit of the site is the report containing suggested activities for student improvement; share this information with parents as an aid to improving student performance.
 If you have access to iPads in your classroom, download the app from the site for students to access on the mobile device.
-Find the teacher's guide by clicking on Core Skills and scrolling to the bottom of that page.
+Find the teacher's guide by clicking on Downloads and then "web browser" at the top of that page.
 This is in PDF format, and you can begin using the Skoolbo site and see an overview of skills covered.

 GradesK to 12